-Speak in a way that will resonate with executives.
-1
+Speak in a way that will resonate

-Whether you’re hoping to upgrade your warehousing technology to fix specific supply chain problems interfering with day-to-day operations or simply want to help ensure your business can stand out from the competition, it’s crucial to communicate with executives in a way that will resonate, speaking to issues important to them.
+Perhaps you’re hoping to upgrade your warehousing tech to fix specific supply chain problems hampering day-to-day operations.
+Or maybe you just want to ensure your business can stand out from the competition.
+No matter what your specific goals are, it’s crucial to communicate with C-suite executives in a way that will resonate, speaking to issues important to them.

 Use business-oriented phrasing that will grab their attention.

-Emphasize big-picture gains.
+big-picture gains.
 2

 Warehouse tech upgrades can boost a company’s bottom line in more ways than one.

-Focus on customer experience improvements.
-3
+Focus on customer

 When pitching warehouse upgrades, using business-oriented, big-picture lingo is important, but it’s also crucial to zero in on specific concerns.
-You may be focused mainly on the technical supply chain issues disrupting your workers’ day-to-day duties, but company decision-makers typically have different concerns.
+You may be focused mainly on the technical supply chain issues disrupting your workers’ day-to-day duties, but company decision-makers typically have various concerns.

-Executives will be more interested in how an upgrade could improve customer experience.
+C-suite executives will be more interested in how an upgrade could improve customer experience.